Krampus at the Christmas Market in Munich

 When to Go – Christmas markets in Munich open at the end of November and close on Christmas Eve, at the latest.
 The Krampuslauf usually happens twice in December with dates and times announced each year on Muenchen.de.

 Accommodation – Munich has plenty of options for hotels and guest houses.
-We recommend searching for great Munich hotels on HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including booking.com and agoda.
+We recommend searching for great Munich hotels on HotelsCombined.com, a site which finds the best deals for you across numerous top hotel booking sites, including hotels.com and agoda.

 If you stay in Munich more than a few days, we recommend booking an apartment through Airbnb.
 If you haven’t used Airbnb before and you click through this link here, you get a credit toward your first stay.
 The amount varies, but it’s usually between $30 and $40.
 Not too bad.